topherCantrell/ChroniclesOfPiggie/PiratePig/README.md

+# Structure

+Shooting for 2000 words a night for 25 nights in November.
+We'll start the material as 25 chapters and combine as needed in later editing.

 # Overview

-Piggie and Hazel rent a boat to go after Captain O'Reden's famous treasure.
+Piggie and Hazel rent a boat, The Flying Pig, to go after Captain O'Reden's famous treasure.
 They put together a small crew.
 Each crew member gets them through a challenge over the course of the adventure.
 One crew member is a spy -- son of an old enemy of O'Reden.

 The trip takes two weeks.
-They stop
+They sail east from George Town, Grand Cayman to Golden Grove on the east end of Jamaica -- four days.
+Pick apples for a day.
+Another day 2 days to the tip of Cuba where they face the pirates.
+Gato Diablo (Hazel drenched in water and dropped in flower) goes berzerk and saves them.
+One more day to Tortuga.

+Anna Petricole joins the crew and they restock supplies.
+Anna sees the parrot flying off with notes over the next nights.

+Sail north and east towards Bermuda -- out into the deep Atlantic.
+Four days straight.
+Piggie guides the ship through the wild storm.

+The next night they face the sea monster.
+Bones plays the violin to calm it.
+They lower the dingy filled with rotting, fermented apples and wine.
+The monster falls asleep.
+They sail onward.

+- Devil's Maw.
+Violent currents and shifting tides.
+Maze of small islands that look like teeth ready to chew a ship ... they see broken ships.
+Have to go in at two different tide levels.
+Only this time of year (they are on a tight schedule for this reason).
+First high-tide to get over a barrier.
+Then low-tide to get into a tunnel.
+- The labyrinth in the caves.
+- The chests ... don't open. take back to the ship
+- Ship captured by bad guy
+- Fight and chase.
+Heros escape
+- Opening the chests
+- The Popcorn Farmers

 # Scenes